cmusphinx/cmusphinx.github.io/wiki/phonemerecognition.md

 title: Phoneme Recognition (caveat emptor)
 ---

+> **Caution!**
+  This tutorial describes pocketsphinx [5 pre-alpha release](https://sourceforge.net/projects/cmusphinx/files/pocketsphinx/5prealpha/).
+  It is not up-to-date with the current development version and will be updated soon.

 Frequently, people want to use Sphinx to do phoneme recognition.
 In other words, they would like to convert speech to a stream of phonemes rather than words.
 This is possible, although the results can be disappointing.
 The